|

 So it was that his father, Uri Isidore, mother Amalie Esther Malka and his young sister Suzanne all perished at Auschwitz.

-Joseph Beer's family started the internationally run Joseph Beer Foundation.
+Joseph Beer's wife Hanna Beer and her daughters started the internationally run Joseph & Hanna Beer

 others, it was included in a sold out concert at the